qdrvm/.github/profile/README.md

 * Build the next generation of blockchain infrastructure.
 * Make KAGOME one of major Polkadot clients.
 * Empower developers to build decentralized applications.

+## Kusama validator

+KAGOME joined Kusama 1000 validators programme that has the purpose of decentralizing validators set.
+Consider nominating our validator to support clients diversity in Kusama: GZ777psWniwVo6gJV5T1ywnEy9UsQZEehWW5zu76A3Cco3z (Kagome Kusama validator)